Ekrin B37 vs Theragun Elite: Mid-Range Massage Gun Compared

 Frequently Asked Questions

 Is the Ekrin B37 as good as a Theragun?
 For most users, yes.
-The B37 matches the Theragun Elite on weight and stall force, beats it on battery and noise, but loses on amplitude (12mm vs 16mm).
+The B37 matches the Theragun Elite on weight and , beats it on battery and noise, but loses on amplitude (12mm vs 16mm).
 Unless you specifically need that deeper amplitude, the B37 is the better practical choice.

 How long does the Ekrin B37 battery actually last?
 In my testing, I got 7 hours 42 minutes of continuous use on medium speed.
 Ekrin advertises 8 hours, and that's accurate within margin of error.